Ashcoca/HiR-Special-Repos/Study Resources/git.md

 Say you're working on a paper.
 You write five paragraphs.
 Then your friend comes along later, and writes another five paragraphs.
 Then you edit a few paragraphs, and your friend edits a few more paragraphs.

-At the end of it, there are some issues, but its hard to coordinate who edited what and when.
+At the end of it, there are some issues, but its hard to coordinate who edited what and when, so what do you do?

 **Version Control with GIT**